 The most sought-after suburbs

 While house hunters sought space in scenic outer suburbs, it’s a different story for units, with CBD markets proving the most popular with apartment buyers in every state and territory.

-While inner-city suburbs are generally more popular for unit buyers due to greater supply, Ms Flaherty said investors may also be capitalising on the recent weakness in those markets.
+Ms Flaherty said inner-city suburbs are generally more popular for unit buyers due to greater supply, although investors may also be capitalising on the recent weakness in those markets.